 Doshin I and II were criticised as rushed, with poor controls and a limited lifespan.
 Although critics such as IGN praised the Param’s absurd sense of humour.

 However, within 12 months the 64DD was dead and buried (officially discontinued).
 But that wasn’t stopping Param.
-It still had an ace up its sleeve!
+It still had another ace up its sleeve!

 Doshin the Giant on the GameCube